 Fireball in the sky.

-Next David roast the hot dogs over the fire.
+Next, David roasts the hot dogs over the fire.

 After we had our hot dogs, His Royal Highness taught us how to be even more worthless.